jingwen-z/jingwen-z.github.io/_posts/2019-12-17-older-apartments-transactions-in-paris.md

 over time.
 This can be impacted by policy, social elements, or some others.

 ## Conclusion
-According to this analysis, we find that among all transactions of older apartments in Paris, T1 and T2 hold 60% transactions.
-The older apartments in districts 1, 4, 6, 7 and 8 are much more expensive than other districts, their average unit price is at least 11000 euros; on the contrary, the older apartments in districts 13, 18, 19 and 20 are much cheaper than others, their average unit price is less than 8k euros.
+According to this analysis, we find that among all transactions of second-hand apartments in Paris, T1 and T2 hold 60% transactions.
+The second-hand apartments in districts 1, 4, 6, 7 and 8 are much more expensive than other districts, their average unit price is at least 11000 euros; on the contrary, the second-hand apartments in districts 13, 18, 19 and 20 are much cheaper than others, their average unit price is less than 8k euros.

 You can find all codes in [this notebook][notebook].